Creational Design Patterns

 • The object has many optional parameters.

-• You want to avoid long/ Telescoping constructors with too many arguments.
+• You want to avoid long/ Telescopingarrow-up-right constructors with too many arguments.

 • You want to build an object step-by-step, possibly in a specific sequence.